AdrienHorgnies/btcinfo/README.md

 # BTC info
-Small project to fetch information about blocks and transactions from 'https://blockchain.info'.
+It is a small project to fetch information about blocks and transactions by querying 'https://blockchain.info'.

-Fetches information from the API and store them in a local database.
+It fetches information from the API and store it in a local PostgresQL database.

 ## Getting Started